Did you know that nearly half of all Internet users have reposted a photo or video they have found online?

 Recite has lots of templates to choose from, but the biggest drawback of using this site is the noticeable watermark that shows up at the bottom of each image.

-Stencil is a great tool.
+Stencil is a great tool for quote images.
 But, to make the most of it, you need to pay $9/month.
 You’ll get lots and lots of background images and icons that you can use and 1,900+ Google fonts to choose from.

 The biggest drawback of using this site is the noticeable watermark that shows up at the bottom of each image.